 Nuclear regulatory authority

 Other activities: Medical applications (radiology, radiotherapy and nuclear medicine), as well as use of radiation sources in industrial, R&D and education activities.

 Radioactive Waste and Spent Fuel Management

 Portugal has no spent fuel.
-In September 2007, the core of the Portuguese Research Reactor (RPI) was converted from high enriched to low enriched fuel and all HEU, as well as all spent fuel, has been shipped to the USA under the framework of the “United States Foreign Research Reactor Spent Nuclear Fuel Acceptance Program”.
+In March 2019, the core of the Portuguese Research Reactor (RPI) has been shipped to the USA under the framework of the 'United States Foreign Research Reactor Spent Nuclear Fuel Acceptance Program'.

 Main legal instruments

 - Decree-Law 108/2018 of 3 December 2018, which transposes the Council Directive 2013/59/Euratom and creates the new national regulatory authority